 C4.
 Input Destination link (and link preview if applicable)

-As a thank you for reading I want to send you a free copy of our guide: The 9 Key Components For Running Facebook Ads To Your Webinars And Events.
+As a thank you for reading today I want to offer you a free copy of our guide: The 9 Key Components For Running Facebook Ads To Your Webinars And Events.

 Helping our clients fill their events and webinars, or supporting them to do so themselves, via Facebook Ads is something we do 365 days a year.